Graph Configuration Reference

 syntax: "GC2"

 Configuration syntax version.
-Must be "GC2" for version 6.0.0.
+Must be "GC2".

 name: string